CAROTID ARTERY INTERVENTION

 There are 2 main types of stroke: ischemic and hemorrhagic.
 Ischemic stroke results from a reduction of blood flow due to emboli, thrombosis, or hypoperfusion.
 Hemorrhagic stroke includes primary cerebral hemorrhages or hemorrhage secondary to an ischemic event.
 Atherosclerotic carotid artery stenoses most often cause symptoms due to emboli events.
 A minority of ischemic strokes are caused by thrombotic occlusion, which is in contrast to acute coronary syndromes, which are usually due to thrombotic vessel occlusion.

 Anatomically, the 2 internal carotid arteries and 2 vertebral arteries come together at the base of the skull to form the circle of Willis (Fig. 57-1), which is an ideal anastomotic network.
 In theory, a single vessel could supply the circulatory needs of the entire brain.
 However, although a circle of Willis is present in every brain, there is a huge amount of individual variability, and fewer than half are complete anastomotic networks.

 Circle of Willis.
 Two internal carotid arteries and 2 vertebral arteries come together at the base of the skull to form the circle of Willis.

 Stroke Prevalence, Demographics, and Etiology

 The third leading cause of death in the United States is stroke, with more than three-quarters of a million strokes per year.
 Stroke is a leading cause of functional impairment in adults with approximately 20% of survivors requiring institutional care and up to one-third having a permanent disability.
-More worrisome, however, is the fact that as the population ages, the ...
+More worrisome, however, is the fact that as the ...